ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

 #Download all data here
 #/work/GIF/remkv6/Baum/01_SCNDovetailScaffolding/09_Maker/
 ```
 Download transcripts and proteins associated with the assembled genomes for species in your clade.
-Downloaded on 4/20/18 from:
+I downloaded mine on 4/20/18 from:
 https://parasite.wormbase.org/ftp.html